WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_9.md

 And Mephibosheth had a young son, whose name was Mica.
 And all who lived in Ziba's house became Mephibosheth's servants.

 ###### 13
 So Mephibosheth lived in Jerusalem, for he ate always at the king's table.
-Now he was lame in both his feet. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Now he was lame in both his feet.

 ***